 “They bring A and B and a moderator and they talk through and solve the problem.
 But they don’t allow people to backstab each other like this.
 This is also the first time in my life I am asked to accuse someone so they can get fired, and this is also the first time I am allegedly accused by ghosts.
 This is the first time the lawyer is also the judge”.

 This is the first time the lawyer is also the judge – I’m such a fucking poet – I stop and think.
 That’s such a wonderful example I made, this should create some kind of impact, I hope.
 Maybe now they’re starting to realise how unfair, dishonest and ridiculous they are.

 All this reminds me of Al Pacino’s passionate speech about integrity and honesty in Scent of a woman as the school disciplinary committee wanted to rule the expulsion of Charlie because he didn’t betray his fellows.

 And by the way, I am 100% sure Al Pacino would be happy to chat with me in Italian over a Prosecco – not like this bunch of losers.

 But this isn’t the case.

 Nobody is going to show the smallest pinch of regret for the shit they are doing to me and to the entire humanity.

 I stare at the two morons I have in front of me and I cannot avoid but thinking you count nothing.
 You haven’t made the slightest difference into people’s lives.
 You may have done money, and money can buy a lot but it cannot buy respect.
 You won’t be remembered, you won’t be quoted, your shity manners will alienate just anyone barely good around you.
-You haven’t invented anything, you haven’t directed E.T., you haven’t ended apartheid in South Africa, you haven’t found a cure for cancer, you haven’t discovered an alternative to plastic – and what’s worst, you don’t even care that you haven’t done all these things.
+You haven’t invented anything, you haven’t directed E.T., you haven’t ended apartheid in South Africa, you haven’t found a cure for cancer, you haven’t discovered an alternative to plastic – and what’s worse, you don’t even care that you haven’t done all these things.

 The bitch is saying yes yes.